ledo01/TEM/README.md

 # TEM

-See wiki.md for explainantion.
+See wiki.md for explanation.
-To use or download, simply click on `Download zip` button.
+To use or download, simply click on `Download ZIP` button.